telerik/kendo-ui-core/docs/controls/editors/combobox/cascading.md

 ## FAQ

-**1. I am using cascading ComboBoxes with the `"autoBind: true"` option set and I need to pre-set the selected items.
-How to do that?**
+### I am using cascading ComboBoxes with the "autoBind: true" option set and I need to pre-set the selected items.
+How to do that?

 You need to set the value of the ComboBoxes.
 For instance, you can define it before initialization: